Management

 The Board’s Engagement in Succession Planning for the CEO and Other Top Executives

-The Board of Directors will achieve a diverse composition by including both members from within the Company who are thoroughly familiar with each area of the Company’s business as well as outside experts with knowledge, experience, ability, insight and other attributes different from that of the members from within the Company.
-Based on “what the Board of Directors should ideally be,” as stated in “Reasons for selection of present corporate governance system,” the skill matrix for the Company’s directors and Audit & Supervisory Board members was created and is shown below.
-Each skill item has been selected through discussions by the Board of Directors, focusing on those required to realize the Company’s longterm vision and Vision for 2030.
-As the knowledge, experience, ability, insight, and other attributes required of the Company’s Board of Directors may change in response to changes in management strategies and the external environment, the Board of Directors will continue to discuss the necessary knowledge, experience, ability, insight, and other attributes, and update the skills matrix as necessary.
+The Board of Directors achieves a diverse composition by including both members from within the Company who are thoroughly familiar with each area of the Company’s business as well as outside experts with knowledge, experience, ability, insight and other attributes different from that of the members from within the Company.
+Based on “what the Board of Directors should ideally be,” as stated in the Corporate Governance Report, the skill matrix for the Company’s directors and Audit & Supervisory Board members was created and is shown below.
+Each skill item has been selected through discussions by the Board of Directors, focusing on those required to realize the Company’s long-term vision and Vision for 2030.
+As the knowledge, experience, ability, insight, and other attributes required of the Company’s Board of Directors may change in response to changes in management strategies and the external environment, the Board of Directors discusses the necessary knowledge, experience, ability, insight, and other attributes, and updates the skills matrix as necessary.
+The Board revised the fields and guidelines for fulfillment prior to the 100th Ordinary General Meeting of Shareholders held on June 26, 2025.
 The size of the Board of Directors will be appropriate to conducting active discussions and ensuring the briskness of the Board.
 One-third or more of the Directors will be independent outside directors in order to strive for greater managerial transparency.

 Skills Matrix for Board of Directors